 DISCLOSURE: My articles may contain affiliate links.
 To click on those links, you won’t be charged any extra cost, instead, you help me to get some small commissions to maintain my blog.
 Thanks for understanding!

-Kuala Lumpur (KL) is a cultural, economic and financial centre of Malaysia, as well as one of the fastest-growing metropolitan cities in Southeast Asia.
+Kuala Lumpur (KL) is a cultural, economic, and financial center of Malaysia, as well as one of the fastest-growing metropolitan cities in Southeast Asia.
 Not only does the city offers tourists modern architecture, but it’s also teemed with a long-standing history and rich culture.

 I visited KL for the first time in 2019 and I fell in love with this amazing city.
 2 years later, I decided to move to KL as an ex-pat.
 Little did I know, the more I stay in KL, the more I feel that there are way too many things to discover, and the more I love this city.

-In this Kuala Lumpur travel blog, I’m going to share where to stay in Kuala Lumpur? how to get around? best things to do in Kuala Lumpur, and travel expenses.
+In this Kuala Lumpur travel blog, I’m going to share where to stay in Kuala Lumpur, how to get around, the best things to do in Kuala Lumpur, and travel expenses.

 You may also like:

 - A brief history of Kuala Lumpur

 Kuala Lumpur was founded in 1857 and was administrated by Selangor State Government.
 Thanks to tin ore exploitation, KL became a commercial center that attracted many investors to trade tin.
 However, its development started to bloom when Yap Ah Loy – the 3rd leader of the Chinese community- took over the position of Kapitan Cina (Chinese headman) in the 1860s.
 He effectively managed KL in all aspects such as the economy, education, social well-being, etc.